YuChaode/draft-ybb-ccamp-service-path-computation/draft-ybb-ccamp-service-path-computation.md

 ## Tree Diagram

-A simplified graphical representation of the data model is used in {{ spp-tree}} of this document.
+A simplified graphical representation of the data model is used in {{spp-tree}} of this document.
 The meaning of the symbols in this diagram is defined in {{!RFC8340}}.

 ## Prefix in Data Node Names